 Cape Wickham – Police Patrol Vessel

-The new Tasmanian Police vessel, due to be launched in the middle of 2017, will serve alonside the current police patrol vessel Van Diemen.
+The new Tasmanian Police vessel, launched in June of 2017, will serve alonside the current police patrol vessel Van Diemen.

 Cape Wickham, while similar in looks to Van Diemen, represents a significant upgrade over the current vessel.
 The new vessel has an overall length of 24.95m and is powered by two CAT C32 engines, giving a top speed in excess of 28 knots.
 A range exceeding 1000 nautical miles allows Cape Wickham to comfortably patrol Tasmanian’s extensive coastline.